hunglongtrangithub/mazest/README.md

 ## Key Features

-Mazest tries to be as responsive as possible, even with large maze sizes.
+Mazest is extremely responsive even with large maze sizes.
 Here are its key features:

 - **Real-time visualization** of maze generation and pathfinding algorithms
 - **Concurrent architecture** with separate threads for smooth performance